AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/ruins-of-keroc.md

 Two skeletons armed with crossbows shoot on command.

 Trixie's loot table:
+* Items on body
+* Coyote Cloak
+* Monkey Pin (on armor)
+* 4x Amethyst (on armor), +20g
+* Minted Cold Iron Token with the inscription: Proof of purchase Borja Amberweight
 - Research notes:
 > Compared to the elegance of mutagens, alchemical grenades are such blunt, inelegant weapons.
 Alas, it is what I am tasked to produce and what I will deliver.